Illustration: Lan Truong

 3. Break the rules

 Your signature sound is unique, and it’s hard to find it if all you’re doing is copying other people and following the same old rules.
-Instead, get creative and see how you can push the boundaries of how music is made.
+Instead, get creative and see how you can push the boundaries of genres and how music is made.

 We often think of creativity as spontaneous, but this process can (and should) be intentional.
 Think of a music element you like and deliberately try to achieve a similar result using an entirely different process.
 Or, think of something that fits into your song nicely, and then do the exact opposite of it.
 The key is to have fun with it and make breaking the rules something you practice every time you sit down to work on music.
 Not all of your experiments will produce amazing results, but somewhere in there, you may just find a nugget of gold.

 Your signature sound is what you find exciting, not what you think other people will want to hear or what will help get your song on the radio.
 So when it comes to which elements of your music should stay and which should go, only you can be the judge of that.
 Trust that your musical taste and preferences will lead you in the right direction.

 Maybe you’ve created something that you love, but you aren’t sure how it will resonate with other people.
 Whatever you do, don’t change it.
 Changing it will simply strip away everything that’s authentic about it.

 Similarly, if you’ve created something that sounds pretty good, but you feel like something is missing, take the time to find that special something.
 Trust that your instincts will guide you through just the right edits and help make the song uniquely yours.

 Above all else, the best way to find your sound as an artist is to create as much music as possible.
 It’s likely that most of it won’t ever be released, but the very act of practicing creating music will help you sharpen your skills, refine your taste, and broaden your experience.
 If you’re not sure where to start, tools like Create are great for accelerating the generation of unique musical ideas that you can then build upon in your DAW to develop your signature sound.